Taiwing/quantix/README.md

 # clone it
 git clone https://github.com/Taiwing/quantix42

-# run a local validator
+# run a local validator (if not using a remote like devnet)
 solana-test-validator -r

 # deploy quantix program